Analysis

 See color accessible chart.
 See full text description.

 SEED also includes data on admissions of guilt.
 SEED considers a defendant to have an admission of guilt if the admission is in the SEC action, as opposed to a parallel action.
-In FY 2022, there were 16 public company or subsidiary defendants with admissions of guilt, the highest in any fiscal year in SEED.
-Fifteen of the 16 public company and subsidiary defendants with admissions of guilt were in actions announced on September 27, 2022, in which defendants admitted to recordkeeping failures.
-The other defendant with an admission of guilt was also in an action involving Broker Dealer allegations and recordkeeping failures.
+In FY 2023, there were 16 public company or subsidiary defendants with admissions of guilt, matching the record-high total number of admissions in FY 2022.
+Fifteen of the sixteen public company and subsidiary defendants with admissions of guilt were facing Broker Dealer allegations.